Kulasus/APPS-2.0/README.md

 ### snake.cpp
 Program also implements PwmLed class.
 This program implements function which represent snake, which goes throught leds.
 You can stop him, increase or decrease his speed.
+## LCD
+Implementation of programs for LCD on K64F-KIT.
+Second part of course.
+Individual programs are in APPS-2.0/LCD
 ## Authors:
 @Kulasus, @lolray